Frequently Asked Questions

 How can I be notified when new identity providers are added to CILogon?

 Send email to email@example.com to subscribe to the firstname.lastname@example.org group.
 Be sure to allow email from email@example.com .
 To unsubscribe, send email to firstname.lastname@example.org .
 Updates typically occur weekdays 3p-4p Central time.

 How can I link a user's CILogon certificate to their local account?

 CILogon certificates contain two stable user identifiers that can be used for authorization purposes:

 If the user authenticates with their CILogon certificate when their account is created, you can associate the Subject Distinguished Name and/or ePPN values with the account at creation time.
 Otherwise, if the user has an existing account, it is necessary to require the user to first authenticate with their existing local account credentials, then authenticate with their CILogon certificate, to establish the binding.

 Install GSI-OpenSSH.
 Install the CILogon CA certificates in /etc/grid-security/certificates, either manually from http://ca.cilogon.org/downloads or using the IGTF, OSG, or XSEDE CA certificate distributions.
 Create local accounts for the users.
 Add /etc/grid-security/grid-mapfile entries for the users mapping their CILogon certificate subject DNs to their local accounts.

-Please see the documentation for the CILogonIdentityProvider option in the Globus Resource Provider Guide.
-This option uses the eduPersonPrincipalName (ePPN) value provided by your Identity Provider and included in your CILogon certificate to determine the username at the Globus endpoint.
+Please see the Globus documentation.
+Globus endpoints can use the eduPersonPrincipalName (ePPN) value provided by your Identity Provider for authorization.
 Visit https://cilogon.org/testidp/ to verify that your Identity Provider provides the needed ePPN attribute.